Miracle Rogue Deck

 Aim of Miracle Rogue Deck

 Miracle Rogue is capable of playing some of the most cost-effective minions in all of Hearthstone turn after turn.
-If Miracle Rogue is ever able to stick one of these minions on the board, the deck can easily cobble together massive amounts of burst damage in a single turn with Eviscerates and Argent Commander.
+If Miracle Rogue is ever able to stick one of these minions on the board, the deck can easily cobble together massive amounts of burst damage in a single turn withs and other cheap cards.
 Due to the burst-oriented nature of Miracle Rogue's damage, the deck tends to be excellent against control decks.

 Miracle Rogue Deck Mulligan